Veridise/veridise-docs/zkvanguard-legacy/detectors/uc-subcmp-inputs.md

 </details>

-Line 3 of the above log tells us that one of the subcomponent input signals within `Diff` (defined on line 36 of `uc_submp_input_bug.circom`) is unconstrained.
+Line 3 of the above log indicates that one of the subcomponent input signals within `Diff` (defined on line 36 of `uc_submp_input_bug.circom`) is unconstrained.
-Lines 9--10 of the log tell us that the unconstrained subcomponent input signal is the `lt.in[0]` signal.
+Lines 9--10 indicate that the unconstrained subcomponent input signal is `lt.in[0]`.

 ## Limitations

-This detector may incur false negatives if, e.g., a subcomponent input is constrained, but is constrained to the wrong value.
+This detector may incur false negatives if, for example, a subcomponent input is constrained incorrectly (i.e., to the wrong value).

-## Assessing Severity
+## How to Assess Severity

-Unconstrained internal signals, such as unconstrained subcomponent inputs, can lead to underconstrained output signals (see the [Underconstrained Outputs](./uc-outputs.md)), as they can be the missing constraint that decouples output and input signals in constraints.
+Unconstrained internal signals, such as unconstrained subcomponent inputs, can lead to underconstrained output signals (see [Underconstrained Outputs](./uc-outputs.md)), as they may be the missing constraint that decouples output and input signals.
-These findings are therefore often quite severe.
+These findings are therefore often severe.